 With all the continuous raining and flooding through out the U.S. in 2019 the commercial crop production in this country has become severely disrupted.

-The flooding rains have been concentrated within our major food producing areas leading to infrastructure damage as well as soil contamination.
+The flooding rains throughout 2019 & 2020 have been concentrated within our major food producing areas leading to infrastructure damage as well as soil contamination.

 The amounts of rain being unleashed into these areas without time to dry out can cause extreme soil depletion which means all the soil life is now dead that is necessary for the crops to grow and no longer exists in the soil.

-This soil problem can take years to repair using conventional growing methods.
+This soil problem can take years to repair using conventional growing methods that we have been used to i the past..

 In my opinion it is time for all gardeners to create their own organic soil and start growing as much of their their own healthy food supply as possible in raised garden beds in order to divert the food shortages that were caused from these weather issues.

-Food shortages loom in the near future causing prices of all food products to soar out of control as soon as the later part of this year.
+Food shortages loom in the near future causing prices of all food products to soar out of control as soon as the later part of this year and throughout 2020.

-Raised garden beds work very well in wet areas.
+Raised garden beds work very well in wet areas providing that you have a good quality healthy raised garden bed soil.
 You can take that from someone living in a continuous rain zone for the past few years!

 The plants feeder roots growing in the beds are well above the ground in well drained nutrient rich soil and only the tap root is anchoring the plant in the bad soil.

 Need proof ?
-Take a look at the image above.
+Take a look at the images provided here.

-These raised garden beds are sitting in a literal flood zone and still growing well.
+These raised garden beds are sitting in a literal flood zone in my yard and still growing well.

 We have springs still running out of the ground from flooding rains for months in the area were these beds are located in East Texas.